 The real price to pay for replacements and renewals is the time waiting since the current green card renewal time is around 10-12 months.
 You can pay your fees either online or by mail.
 If you pay your I-90 filing fees by mail, this can be done via money order, personal check, cashier's check, or credit card.
 Online you are able to pay with debit or credit cards.

 We're Here to Help You Through the Renewal Process

 Green card processing times aren't getting any shorter.
 The longer you wait, or the more times you have to refile your I-90, the longer it will be until your green card renewal status is where you want it to be.
-Hiring an experienced NY green card attorney can speed up your card renewal timeline, and take the stress off of your shoulders.
+Hiring an experienced New York City immigration attorney can speed up your card renewal timeline, and take the stress off of your shoulders.